rows/hiring/job descriptions/Product Designer (Senior).md

 Also, if we call your mom she will say you're a pretty nice person ;)

 # Nice to have
-* Motion design skills
+* Previous experience in software products, including B2C and B2B ambients.
+Well, no-code tools too!
+* Advanced experience in conducting User Research with real users.
-* SVG animation skills
+* Motion design and SVG animation skills.
-* Experience with user research.
-* Experience with no-code tool

 # What’s in it for you?
 * Expected Annual Gross Salary Range: 47.500-58.800€ for all locations in Europe.